 In this field, you are looking to capture as much detail as possible while keeping a high resolution.
-The important things in this field are using live view, knowledge of dynamic ranges and knowing how to use your DSLR’s sensor.
+There are a few important things in this field.
+Using live view, knowledge of dynamic ranges and knowing how to use your DSLR’s sensor.

-A full frame DSLR is a top choice as it provides the best performance when accounting for cost, usability, and control over quality.
-So when they are all combined, this gives you the best route for stunning, dynamic images.
+A full frame DSLR is a top choice.
+It provides the best performance when accounting for cost, usability, and control over quality.
+When they are all combined, this gives you the best route for stunning, dynamic images.

-The cost of lenses can range from $200 to $2000 and some of you might think that the higher the cost, the better the lens.
+The cost of lenses can range from $200 to $2000.
+Some of you might think that the higher the cost, the better the lens.
 This is true most of the time.
-There are also other factors that need to considered.
+There are also other factors you need to consider.

 All the little motors and processors add a higher cost to the lenses, along with the equipment used to make them.
 The design and machines needed to create a lens at f/2 will be more expensive than a lens of f/4.

 Sometimes the cheapest lens can be amazing.
 And the most expensive can be disappointing.
 The article will show you what the best lenses for landscape photography are.
 And it’ll give you the tools needed to choose the best one for yourself.

 Black and White Photography: How to Take Stunning Portraits